alpaka-group/alpaka/doc/markdown/user/implementation/library/Usage.md

 MyKernel kernel;
 // Create the execution task.
 auto const exec(alpaka::exec::create<Acc>(workDiv, kernel/*, arguments ...*/);
-// Enqueue the task into the stream. alpaka::stream::enqueue(stream, exec);
+// Enqueue the task into the queue. alpaka::queue::enqueue(queue, exec);
 ```

 The dimensionality of the task as well as the type for index and extent sizes have to be defined explicitly.
-Following this, the type of accelerator to execute on, as well as the type of the stream have to be defined.
+Following this, the type of accelerator to execute on, as well as the type of the queue have to be defined.
 For both of these types instances have to be created.
-For the accelerator this has to be done indirectly by enumerating the required device via the device manager, whereas the stream can be created directly.
+For the accelerator this has to be done indirectly by enumerating the required device via the device manager, whereas the queue can be created directly.

 To execute the kernel, an instance of the kernel function object has to be constructed.
 Following this, an execution task combining the work division (grid and block sizes) with the kernel function object and the bound invocation arguments has to be created.
-After that this task can be enqueued into a stream for immediate or later execution (depending on the stream used).
+After that this task can be enqueued into a queue for immediate or later execution (depending on the queue used).